mathtrials/mathtrial.github.io/README.md

 - 📈 Visualization of lattice structures and sieving progress
 - 📚 Educational content for lattice-based cryptography

----

-## 🛠️ Tech Stack

-- HTML5 / CSS3 / JS
-- GitHub Pages for hosting
-- Possibly D3.js or MathJax for visualization and math rendering

----

 ## 💻 Run Locally